James Brindley: Last years and epitaph

 Brindley married Anne Henshall on 8 December 1765 when he was 49 and she was 19.
 Anne's brother, Hugh Henshall, was involved in canal construction himself, on the Manchester, Bolton and Bury Canal.
 The couple had two daughters, Anne and Susannah.

 In 1771, work had begun on the Chesterfield Canal, but while surveying a new branch of the Trent and Mersey between Froghall and Leek, Brindley was drenched in a severe rainstorm.
 It had happened many times before, but he was unable to dry out properly at the inn at which he was staying, and caught a chill.
 He became seriously ill and returned to his home at Turnhurst, Staffordshire, where Erasmus Darwin attended him and discovered that he was suffering from diabetes.

-James Brindley died at Turnhurst within sight of the unfinished Harecastle Tunnel on 27 September 1772.
+James Brindley died at Turnhurst on 27 September 1772.
 He was buried on 30 September, just nine days after the completion of his Birmingham Canal, at St. James in Newchapel in Staffordshire, England.
 The commemorative plaque (1956) at the church shows his date of death as 25 September.
 The inscription on his grave reads "James Brindley, of Turnhurst, engineer, was interred 30 September 1772, aged 56."

 Brindley's widow remarried in 1775 (Robert Williamson, one of Brindley's assistants) and lived until 1799.

 Brindley's death was noted in the Chester Courant of 1 December 1772 in the form of an epitaph: